ceejbot/toastmasters/08/talent.md

 # [fit] *talented*
 # [fit] ballet dancer.

 ^ You've heard this.
 So-and-so is talented and amazing and does things other people marvel at.
 Talent!
 It's a thing people have!
+I'm not sure how they get it, but woo, that guy sure has it.
+I wonder what it is.

 ---

 # [fit] midichlorians

-^ Like this stuff.
+^ Maybe talent is midichlorians.
 You remember, the stuff in your blood that made you a Jedi.
 It's just like royal blood!

 ---